|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 The Package Manager window displays:

-(A) The add button, which you can click to install a package directly into your project by entering a git URL or a local path.
+(B) The add button, which you can click to install a package directly into your project by entering a git URL or a local path.

-(B) The package scope drop-down menu, which you can use to filter which packages appear in the list.
+(C) The Packages drop-down menu, which you can use to change what appears in the list (context).

-(H) The reload button, which you can click to force Package Manager to reload or resolve the packages in your project.
+(J) The reload drop-down menu, which lets you force Package Manager to reload or resolve the packages in your project.

-The Advanced drop-down menu allows you to perform these actions:
+The advanced settings drop-down menu allows you to perform these actions:

 |Drop-down menu item||Action results|

-Warning: This removes all customization from your Project manifest file.
-Only use this a last resort when you can’t figure out what is wrong with your Project manifest file.
+Warning: This removes all customization from your project manifest file.
+Only use this as a last resort when you can’t figure out what is wrong with your project manifest file.

 The Package Manager displays messages in the status bar at the bottom left of the Package Manager window.